1.jpg

 It started in a kitchen.

-Unemployed, dealing with stubborn skin issues, and unwilling to spend a small fortune on products that weren't working anyway — I started making my own.
+1. Unemployed, dealing with hormonal cystic acne, and done spending money on drugstore products that weren't working.
+I started making my own — clay masks, rose water toners, face oils.
 Simple, vegan, all-natural formulations from scratch.
-What began as a personal experiment quietly became something I couldn't stop building.
+What began as a personal fix became something friends wanted.
+Then strangers.
+Then a brand.

 The brand came naturally after that.
 I designed the logo, wrote the story, built the website, created the packaging, shot the content, ran the socials.
-Everything The Mineraw looked and felt like — the minimal aesthetic, the no-fuss philosophy, the honest ingredient lists — that was intentional.
+The name — The Mineraw — came from mineral + raw.
+Everything it looked and felt like was intentional: minimal aesthetic, no-fuss philosophy, honest ingredient lists.
 Raw, simple, real.
-Made for people like me who had skin concerns and didn't have the budget to throw at luxury skincare.
+Made for people like me who had skin concerns and didn't have the budget for luxury skincare.

 Before "clean beauty" was everywhere, before vegan was mainstream, The Mineraw had found its people.